mongodb/docs/source/includes/timeseries-compression.rst

-Starting in MongoDB 5.2, time series collection data is compressed to save database space.
-This does not affect query results or any other database operation.
+Starting in MongoDB 5.2, time series collection data is further compressed to save database space.
+This compression does not affect query results, nor does it negatively affect performance.